-140 German Last Names or Surnames
+190+ German Last Names or Surnames With Meanings

 It’s a universal thing.
-Every parent in the world, regardless of species just wants the best possible life for his or her little one (remember all those cute mother-offspring koala pictures you love on Instagram?).
+Every parent in the world, regardless of species, just wants the best possible life for his or her little one (remember all those cute mother-offspring koala pictures you love on Instagram?).
 But animals of other species don’t necessarily require a name for identity- it is a human thing.
+There can be many reasons for the name you choose- they serve beyond an objective purpose.

 Germany has for long been called Das Land der Dichter und Denker, i.e, the land of poets and thinkers.
 Here we bring you the choicest list of German last names for your child.
 Take your pick: